Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Introduction

 Villani and Desvillettes demonstrated convergence to equilibrium in weighted $H^1$ for spatially inhomogeneous kinetic equations including the Boltzmann equation in \cite{DV01, DV05}, their techniques were also applied to the linear Boltzmann equation in \cite{CCG03} where they show convergence faster than any power of $t$.
-After this the theory of hypocoercivity was developed and the equation is shown to converge to equilibrium in weighted $L^2$ \cite{H07} by H\'{e}rau in order to demonstrate the applicability of the tools used in \cite{HN04}.
-Convergence in weighted $H^1$ is also demonstrated in section 5.1 of \cite{NM06} by Neumann and Mouhot as a consequence of a more general theorem.
-The techniques used in both these papers exploit commutator relations between the transport and collision part of the equation using the tools of hypocoercivity also see \cite{EH03, HN04, V09, HN05, MM14, DMS15}.
-The paper \cite{AAC15}, shows convergence in Sobolev spaces with improved rates, and studies the convergence in relative entropy for models with discrete velocities.
-The convergence demonstrated in all these papers is of the form where $C$ and $\gamma$ are explicit constants.
-If $C=1$ the equation would be coercive in this norm.
-When $C>1$, we use the terminology introduced in \cite{V09} and say that it is hypocoercive.
-We can see that our equation is hypocoercive not coercive as if it were coercive for all initial data that would be equivalent the inequality If we call the left hand side of this inequality the functional $-D(f(t)- \mu)$ then having this inequality for all initial data in some set $\mathcal{A}$ is equivalent to We can check that this last inequality does not hold for the functionals we consider when $f$ is in local equilibrium (i.e. of the form $\rho (x) \mathcal{M}(v)$).
-More precisely we can check that $D(\rho \mathcal{M}-\mu) =0$.
+After this the theory of hypocoercivity was developed and the equation is shown to converge to equilibrium in weighted $L^2$, \cite{H07}, by H\'{e}rau in order to demonstrate the applicability of the tools used in \cite{HN04}.
+Convergence in weighted $H^1$ is also demonstrated in section 5.1 of \cite{NM06}, by Mouhot and Neumann as a consequence of a more general theorem.
+The techniques used in both these papers exploit commutator relations between the transport and collision part of the equation using the tools of hypocoercivity also see \cite{EH03, HN04, HN05} for hypoellipticity based approaches; \cite{ V09} for Villani's method based on these earlier works; \cite{DMS15} for work directly in weighted $L^2$ spaces developing methods similar to \cite{H07} to extend the work to a wider classe of operators and \cite{MM14} which extends these results to a wider class of function spaces.
+The paper \cite{AAC15}, shows convergence in weighted $L^2$ spaces with improved rates, and studies the convergence in relative entropy for models with discrete velocities.
+A linearized version of the non-linear equation in the multi-species case is studied in \cite{AAC18} and a similar problem for the Elipsoidal BGK model is considered in \cite{Y15}.